 The Cleveland Lead Safe ordinance requires that all rental properties built prior to 1978 receive a Lead Safe certification by March 30, 2023.
 Cleveland Building & Housing has established a schedule of compliance by Zip Codes over eight calendar quarters, through the end of 2022.
-The period October - December 2021 marks the requirement for the fourth roll-out zone (Zone 4 - Zip Codes 44107, 44110, 44113, 44130).
+The period April-June 2022 marks the requirement for the sixth roll-out zone (Zone 6 - Zip Codes 44104, 44108, 44114, 44134, 44117, 44131).

-The first quarter of 2022 showed continuing growth in cumulative metrics of property owners pursuing lead safe compliance.
-The volume of applications for lead safe certification declined in the quarter though applications continue to reflect the population of rental owners in the zones subject to the ordinance thus far.
+This quarter showed continuing growth in cumulative metrics of property owners pursuing lead safe compliance and an increase over the previous quarter.
 Operational details show that applications continue to be handled in a timely way by Building & Housing despite substantial volume and approval rates are high among completed applications.
 Expanded tracking of metrics on compliance efforts are essential to monitor as these approaches are fully brought into use.